 The Factory is not only a good place to stock up on sweet treats or buy some to impress someone, but also to have a detour when travelling north on the M1 from Sydney, as there is also a café where you can eat delicious food, including –of course- some hot chocolate.

-The Central Coast has plenty of child friendly cafes and eateries.
+The Central Coast has plenty of child-friendly cafes and restaurants.
 Some examples are Mingara Recreation Club, Bateau Bay Hotel, Wyong Milk Factory, Jasmine Greens Kiosk in Umina to name a few.

-Also, another place to keep in mind is the pedestrian area of the Marine Parade of The Entrance.
-There are several cafes and restaurants.
+There are so many places to go!
+An easy option is the pedestrian area of the Marine Parade of The Entrance, where you can find several cafes and restaurants.
 Although they are not adjacent to the playground, they are very conveniently located.
 You don’t need to drag the kids out when they are tired.
 Walk a little bit and you will find a café.

 6. Bateau Bay Skate Park AKA Bato Yard